chesapeakeripper/chesapeakeripper/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------
-  hi! im ellxe or scoliosis, i use she/her pronouns and im a minor (do not groom)
+  hi! im ellxe or scoliosis, i use she/her pronouns and im a minor (DO NOT GROOM)
     w2i always, im usually offtab or afk

     hannibal fandom interact with extreme care, especially shippers